Checking for understading

 There are three reasons why students are not great at knowing what they understand:

-1. The Dunning Kruger Effect – when we know a little about something wqew tend to overestimate our knowledge.
+1. The Dunning Kruger Effect – when we know a little about something we tend to overestimate our knowledge.
 You can read the original research paper here.

 2. Emotional resonance – we may remember the feeling of understanding something more than the content.
 I discussed this with Claire Sealy here.

-The key point is that any time you feel yourself wanting to ask something along the lines of “Does this make sense?”… instead, do an actual check for understanding.
-We will discuss what that check for understanding could look like in the sections that follow.
+The key point is that any time you feel yourself wanting to ask, “Does this make sense?” (or equivalent questions), instead, do an actual check for understanding.
+In the following sections, we will discuss what that check for understanding could look like.

-As an aside, the graph above suggests something else: students telling you they don’t understand something may also not be a true reflection of their actual understanding.
-It is worth experimenting with not giving students a chance to tell you they are confused and instead jumping straight into an opportunity for them to demonstrate what they can do, and they might just surprise themselves.
+As an aside, the graph above suggests something else: Students telling you they don’t understand something may also not accurately reflect their actual understanding.
+It is worth experimenting with not giving students a chance to tell you they are confused and instead jumping straight into an opportunity for them to demonstrate what they can do.
+They might surprise themselves.

 4. Vary the question types